-Worth it to say that you better upgrade PS4 hard drive to a faster and more powerful drive.
+Worth it to say that you better upgrade your PS4 hard drive to a faster and more powerful drive.
 That’s because the stock hard drive of PS4 is just a slow, outdated drive that may cause you lots of troubles in the future.

 For more information on this subject, please read our PS4 Hard Drive Failure guide.

 So, none Works So Far?
 Surely you have reached this point after you failed to repair the corrupted PS4 database through the above methods.
 Then it seems there’s a serious hardware failure your PS4 is undergoing.
 In most cases, it’s the hard drive that’s no longer capable to function properly.
 You have to consider upgrading it to a new drive.
 If it’s affordable, I would recommend upgrading PS4 HDD to an SSD.
-It is the fastest storage device and most reliable on the market as of today.
-You’ll enjoy vast performance improvement and better overall gaming experience if you go for an SSD for your PS4.
+It is the fastest storage device and the most reliable on the market today.
+You’ll enjoy vast performance improvement and a better overall gaming experience if you go for an SSD for your PS4.

 Eventually, PS4 corrupted database is the cause of wrong data processing.
 Either due to a hardware failure or abrupt interruption of data.
 You can always try these three suggested solutions to resolve this issue.
 If you feel you’re not qualified or that you’re not savvy enough for this, take your PS4 to an experienced technician to fix that for you.